mercadopago/devsite-docs/guides/prestashop/integration-test.en.md

 ![Login](/images/prestashop/test-login-esp.gif)

+> WARNING
+>
+> Important
+>
+> If, when logging into a test account or trying to access some sections in the Developer Dashboard, you are required to authenticate with a code sent via email, access our documentation to learn [how to validate your login with test users](/developers/en/docs/adobe-commerce/additional-content/your-integrations/test/accounts#bookmark_validate_login_with_test_users).

 6. Access the application created in step 5 and click on **Production credentials** in the left menu.
 Copy the `access_token` and `public_key`.

 ![Production credentials](/images/prestashop/test-prod-credentials-es.png)